-To apply you need to be at least 18 years of age, and able to drive as mobility to get to filming jobs is essential where often film crews start very early in the morning and locations can be far reaching and varied.
+To apply you need to be at least 18 years of age, and able to drive as mobility to get to filming jobs is essential where often film crews start very early in the morning and locations can be far-reaching and varied.

 There are several professional pet modelling agencies in the UK.
-These are well-established businesses, who follow best welfare guidelines set by the government for the interests of your pet; the business must be registered as acting as an employment agency regulated with a veterinarian always present on hand, throughout the day, at times of filming.
+These are well-established businesses, who follow the best welfare guidelines set by the government for the interests of your pet; the business must be registered as acting as an employment agency regulated with a veterinarian always present on hand, throughout the day, at times of filming.

 Each agency has slightly different requirements for sign-up.
 It is important to check the agency animal welfare statement, that the agency has satisfactory reviews left by other owners before signing up your pet.

 Animals have to have had full vaccinations and boosters before any work is undertaken with their veterinary cards available for inspection at any time, and pets have to be owned by you, or your family, with your name appearing on the vet’s vaccination card.

 Agencies will ask you for several recent photographs suitable for uploading onto their pet model books to create a modelling portfolio online and provide guidelines of how you can get started.